Communicating with your doctor

 It helps if you bring a written list of your symptoms, questions, and a pad and pencil to your appointment.
-If you are taking medications (either prescription or over-the-counter) or are undergoing treatment, write down the details beforehand.
+If you are taking medications (either prescription or over-the-counter) or getting any treatment, write down the details beforehand.
 Include in your list of medications any "natural" or homeopathic remedies you may be taking.

 When talking with your doctor, it's best to address your medical concerns up front, in as much detail as possible.
-For example, rather than saying "My stomach hurts a lot," try to be as specific as possible: "For the past three weeks, I've been getting a sharp pain on my right side for about an hour after I eat."
+For example, be more specific than "My stomach hurts a lot. " Instead, say, "For the past three weeks, I've been getting a sharp pain on my right side for about an hour after I eat."

 Similarly, if you think you know what's wrong with you or you have a specific concern, say so: "I've been having trouble climbing stairs and I'm afraid I might have asthma."
-Your doctor will appreciate knowing this, since it will give him or her a chance to immediately address your greatest fears.
+Your doctor will appreciate knowing this.
+It will give him or her a chance to immediately address your greatest fears.

 Stick with what works

-Finally, if your questions have been asked and answered and you still aren't satisfied, you may need to look for a doctor with a communication style that matches your own.
-It's important to choose a doctor that creates an atmosphere that makes you feel comfortable.
+Finally, if your doctor answered your questions but you still aren't satisfied, you may need to look for a doctor with a communication style that matches your own.
+It's important to choose a doctor who makes you feel comfortable.
 Then once you find that doctor, stay with him or her.
 That's how you build a trusting relationship.